shivannis/xandr-docs-public/xandr-docs/articles/monetize/use-cases-for-cross-device-targeting.md

 mobile device, the ad will not appear on a tablet or desktop for that later in the day.

-## Extending Audience Reach to New Devices
+## Extending audience reach to new devices

 Your users or customers might be clustered on one type of device: for example, you might currently have primarily mobile users, but want to